Custom Search

 One of those things you are waiting for months to see but don't have it yet and others do.
 Not a problem I am good with that; it is just I thought my deadline was May 1st and it happened 2 days ago.
 Of course, May 1 didn't happen two days ago, but the arrival of the first books in homes; the publisher was early.
 Time flies when you are busy.

-I am supposed to have a small write up in this book about my head wraps.
+I am supposed to have a small write up in this book about my head wraps, and as an editor.
 I would really love to see it, but my copies have yet to arrive.
 Oh, well, I can wait; I have plenty to do, like work on the store and items for it.

 If you didn't notice, the blog site address has changes from blogspot to vintagethreads, which just happens to match my store name.
 My husband did that for me last night.
 So there was an hour last night that you could not find my blog; that would be why it was dancing in cyber space somewhere for an hour without a real home.
 Meaning he linked to a spot before he finished making the spot, so the link went to nowhere.
 He is so cool!
 He realized this mistake right away and fixed it.
 I think it is just so neat to have it say vintage threads.
 OK!
 I know it is weird, but it just seems more mine and not so much blogspots.